UmarFarooq361/UmarFarooq361/README.md

 ## About Me

 I am a Software Engineer passionate about software development, particularly in web development, Python, and machine learning.
-I graduated from the Military College of Signals, NUST, Rawalpindi, Pakistan.
+I graduated from the Military College of Signals, NUST, Pakistan.
 I have honed my skills through my degree, internships, and various projects.

 - 👀 I’m interested in:
   - Web Development